real-numbers/RepData_PeerAssessment1/PA1_template.md

 ## What is the impact of imputing missing data on the estimates of the total daily number of steps?

-Just for further comparison, I also compared these statistics.
+Just for further comparison, I also compared these four statistics.

 1. The totals

 ```r